 According to the herbs2000 website, maidenhair fern’s application as a hair loss treatment comes in the form of a herbal tea that can be made from it.
-The website also states, however, that the belief that the fern could prevent human hair from falling out “has no real basis in fact.”
+The website also states, however, that the belief that the fern could prevent human hair from falling out “has no real basis in fact

 The Darlington and Stockton Times also cautions that no one should try and use plants as cures unless they know exactly what they are doing.
 This is sound advice given even natural remedies can carry serious risks; a young man died earlier this year

-is designed to stop DHT, the testosterone by-product that causes follicles to shrink and hair to thin in men who are genetically predisposed to be sensitive to it, using high strength minoxidil
+is designed to inhibit DHT, the testosterone by-product which causes follicles to shrink and hair to thin in men who are genetically predisposed to be sensitive to it, whilst high strength minoxidil

-Other conditions such as Alopecia Areata can be treated, too, and the best place to start is probably not with a root around the garden but with a consultation at a specialist hair loss clinic where a professional diagnosis can be given.
+can often be treated, too, and the best place to start is probably not with a root around the garden but with a consultation at a specialist hair loss clinic where a professional diagnosis can be given.